 Disabuse yourself of the notion that anything remotely resembling this tale appeared in that publication on that day or any other.
 (The only roach story in the

 Logistically, though, this one falls down flat on its face.
 Even if the medical details were correct (and they’re woefully wrong), how would the teller know that the roach had come from a Taco Bell taco?
 Had the poor girl eaten nothing else for the previous several days?
 There’s no mention of her saving the remnants of her meal, much less of anyone’s examining them.
 Even if the victim had retained some taco scraps, since she allegedly ate the roach along with the taco, what evidence would be left behind to discover?

 How did the eggs manage to get out of this “pregnant roach” and into the girl’s salivary glands?
 Expectant roaches carry their eggs in a largish brown sac called an ootheca, a firm-walled egg case attached to Mama Roach’s posterior.
 A roach ootheca is about the size of dried bean, not something that could be worked into anyone’s gum line.

-Our horrific little story also stars a doctor who prescribes a topical cream for a swollen jaw supposedly caused by an "allergic reaction," and who "removes a couple of layers of inner mouth" to get at an obstruction in the salivary glands.
-Maybe we're wrong to classify this one as a contaminated food or insect infestation legend — it sounds more like a scary indictment of our medical system.
+Our horrific little story also stars a doctor who prescribes a topical cream for a swollen jaw supposedly caused by an “allergic reaction,” and who “removes a couple of layers of inner mouth” to get at an obstruction in the salivary glands.
+Maybe we’re wrong to classify this one as a contaminated food or insect infestation

 A similar “cockroach eggs” scare that began circulating in 2000 involved envelopes rather than tacos as the means of transmission: